 We conduct the Annual Meeting virtually via the Internet to facilitate stockholder attendance and participation and have done so every year since our initial public offering.
 Taking advantage of this virtual approach reduces our expenses and eliminates the time we would otherwise spend managing the various aspects of holding a physical meeting.
 The virtual format for the Annual Meeting enhances stockholder access by allowing our stockholders to participate fully, and equally, from any location around the world at no cost.
 We believe the virtual format is the right choice for us, not only because it brings cost savings to us and our stockholders, but because it increases our ability to engage with all stockholders, regardless of size, resources, or physical location.
 We are aware of concerns that virtual meetings may diminish stockholder voice or reduce accountability and are taking steps to address these concerns.
 For example, our virtual meeting format enhances, rather than constrains, stockholder access, participation, and communication because the online format allows stockholders to communicate with us during the Annual Meeting so they can ask questions of our Board, management, and a representative from our independent registered public accounting firm.
 During the live Q&A session, we will answer questions as they come in, as time permits.
 We are committed to publishing and answering each question received following the Annual Meeting.
-Although the live webcast is available only to stockholders at the time of the Annual Meeting, the webcast of the Annual Meeting will be archived for one year after the date of the Annual Meeting at www.virtualshareholdermeeting.com/RARE19.
+Although the live webcast is available only to stockholders of the Record Date at the time of the Annual Meeting, the webcast of the Annual Meeting will be archived for the public for one year after the date of the Annual Meeting at www.virtualshareholdermeeting.com/RARE20.

 Our annual meetings are only one aspect of our stockholder outreach program, which is a year-long effort by our management to engage with our stockholders in a continuous and meaningful way.
-Our stockholders can raise questions or concerns regarding the Company at any time by calling our Investor Relations department at (844) 758-7273 or contacting our Board by following the process described under "Corporate Governance- Stockholder Communications."
+Our stockholders can raise questions or concerns regarding the Company at any time by calling our Investor Relations department at (844) 280-7681 or contacting our Board by following the process described under "Corporate Governance -Stockholder Communications."

-PROPOSAL NO. 1 - ELECTION OF CLASS III DIRECTORS
+PROPOSAL NO. 1 - ELECTION OF CLASS I DIRECTORS

 Our Amended and Restated Certificate of Incorporation provides that the Board is to be divided into three classes as nearly equal in number as reasonably possible, with directors in each class generally serving three-year terms.
 The total Board size is currently fixed at nine directors.
-The Class III directors (whose terms expire at the Annual Meeting) are William Aliski, Lars Ekman, M.D., Ph.D., and Matthew K. Fust.
-The Class I directors (whose terms expire at the 2020 annual meeting of stockholders) are Emil D. Kakkis, M.D., Ph.D., Shehnaaz Suliman, M.D., and Daniel G. Welch.
+The Class I directors (whose terms expire at the Annual Meeting) are Emil D. Kakkis, M.D., Ph.D., Shehnaaz Suliman, M.D., and Daniel G. Welch.
 The Class II directors (whose terms expire at the 2021 annual meeting of stockholders) are Deborah Dunsire, M.D., Michael Narachi, and Clay B. Siegall, Ph.D.
-The Class III directors elected at the Annual Meeting will hold office until the 2022 annual meeting of stockholders and until their successors are elected and qualified, unless they resign or their seats become vacant due to death, removal, or other cause in accordance with our Amended and Restated Bylaws (the "bylaws").
+The Class III directors (whose terms expire at the 2022 annual meeting of stockholders) are William Aliski, Lars Ekman, M.D., Ph.D., and Matthew K. Fust.
+The Class I directors elected at the Annual Meeting will hold office until the 2023 annual meeting of stockholders and until their successors are elected and qualified, unless they resign or their seats become vacant due to death, removal, or other cause in accordance with our Amended and Restated Bylaws (the "bylaws").